Appdynamics/CWOM-Action-Integration/README.md

 # Documentation
 Example page with real action data: http://localhost:3000/views/examples/cwom.html?businessAppID=put_your_business_appid_here

-The easiest way to find the business appid is to open up the CWOM instance, click on search, click business applications, click on your business application.
-The ID can be found in the URL.
+The easiest way to find the business appid is to open up the IWO instance, click on search, click business applications, click on your business application.
+The ID can be found in the URL (you must decode it as it's formatted in base64).

 Example page with fake action data for demo purposes (if you don't have a cwom instance to hook into): http://localhost:3000/views/examples/cwomMockData.html